Menu

 We found that our luggage always arrived at our next accommodation before we did, and was usually delivered directly to our room.

-We used a waterproof duffel bag since your bag may or may not get stored outside during the day or may get wet on the boat.
-If you don’t have waterproof luggage, packing your spare clothes etc. in dry bags is a great option so everything stays dry.
+We used a weather-resistant duffel bag since your bag may or may not get stored outside during the day and may get wet on the boat.
+If you don’t have waterproof luggage, packing your spare clothes in these Sea to Summit dry bags is a great option so everything stays dry.

 There are a few accommodation options along the Queen Charlotte Track but it’s not a huge amount of choice.
 So book early, especially if you want to go over the busy summer break (Dec-Jan).